dmpine/MicroPlotterJava/README.md

     <img src="ImagesReadme/MicroPlotterCapture.png">
 </p>

-As you can see, there are several options designed to facilitate your work when you need to visualize and record your data.
+There are several options designed to facilitate your work when you need to visualize and record your data.
 It supports up to 9 columns for plotting, however, on the terminal you can have more columns.
-If you need more, you can always run several instances of this program.
-I recommend reading the documentation that comes with the sofware.
+If you need too many plots, you can always run several instances of this program.
+Please, read the documentation that comes with the sofware.

 This software was possible thanks to the popular libraries jSerialComm and jfreechart!